Teriks/TinkerRetroPie/README.md

 The Armbian OS installer tag is pinned to the last tested version, as well as the kernel tag.

-an **installer.cfg** file is written into the packaged installer tarball that will cause the installer to clone a specific version of RetroPie-Setup.
+An **installer.cfg** file is written into the packaged installer tarball that will cause the installer to clone a specific version of RetroPie-Setup.

+**installer.cfg** will tell the installer to build RetroPie's "basic install", "xpad", and "reicast-latest-tinker" by default without prompting you for input.

 It will also configure the reicast-latest-tinker patch module to pull a specific version of reicast from the main reicast repository when installing.

+The entire install will be automated after you kick off the install script.